HTTP-RPC/Kilo/README.md

 Service methods are defined by adding public methods to the service class.
 All public methods defined by a concrete service class automatically become available for remote execution when the service is published, as described later.
 Note that overloaded methods are not supported; every method name must be unique.

 Scalar method arguments can be any Java numeric primitive type or `String`.
 Object wrappers for primitive types are also supported.

-Multi-value ("vector") arguments may be specified as arrays of any supported scalar type.
-Variadic ("varargs") arguments are also supported.
+Multi-value ("vector") arguments may be specified as lists of any supported scalar type; e.g. `List<Double>`.

 Methods must return a Java numeric primitive type, one of the following reference types, or `void`: